LuuViKhanh/AWS-internship-report/content/1-Worklog/1.7-Week7/_index.md

 * Enhance knowledge of IAM Role and Condition policies.
 * Review and deepen knowledge of Database services.
 * Review basic concepts of Cloud Computing and IAM.
-* Master EC2 and Storage concepts for certification exam.
+* Master EC2 and Storage concepts for midterm exam.

 ### Tasks to be carried out this week:
 | Day | Task                                                                                                                                                                                                   | Start Date | Completion Date | Reference Material                        |